Agriculture & Natural Resources

 Soil Testing

-Determining the fertility level of a soil through a soil test is the first step in planning a sound lime and fertilizer program.
+Determining the fertility level of soil through a soil test is the first step in planning a sound lime and fertilizer program.
 Most Georgia soils are low in pH and/or one of the essential plant nutrients.
 Therefore, to maintain normal plant growth, lime and fertilizer must be applied in sufficient quantity to meet the crop requirement.
 A soil test is the best means available to determine this requirement.

-Instructions for Taking Soil Sample
+Instructions for Taking a Soil Sample

 1. With a spade, trowel, auger, or soil sampling tube, take a thin vertical slice or core of soil from at least 10-20 different places in the area to be tested.
 Combine, mix thoroughly together, and fill the soil sample bag to the FILL LINE.
 Fold top to FILL LINE and fasten metal flaps securely to avoid spillage during shipment.